itsayellow/biorad1sc_doc/file_1sc_spec.md

 later in file.

-Num Words, Pointer Byte Offset, and Word Size refer to the payload of a future Field Type of actual data tied to this key in a Data Item definition in Field Type 101.
+Num Words, Pointer Byte Offset, and Word Size refer to the payload of a future data container Field Type tied to this key in a Data Item definition in Field Type 101.

+It is possible for total bytes in a payload of a corresponding data container field to be a multiple of the bytes defined by this Field Type 100.
+In this case, the regions defined here would be repeated when parsing the data container field.

 Data Type can be one of the following: